mbasa/pgGeocoder/README.md

 11. For bulk geocoding, wherein addresses located in a field of a table are geocoded, please see this [WIKI Entry](https://github.com/mbasa/pgGeocoder/wiki/bulk_geocoding).

+12. To create `TRIGGERS` that will geocode addresses automatically on an `INSERT` or `UPDATE` operation, please see this [WIKI Entry](https://github.com/mbasa/pgGeocoder/wiki/Creating-Triggers-for-the-Geocoder).